Apply for a provisional driving licence

 Apply for provisional entitlement for car, motorcycle or moped

-You can apply for your provisional driving licence by completing the DL1 application form which is available from main Post Office branches or MOT test centres.
+You can apply for your provisional driving licence by completing the DL1 application form which is available from main Post Office branches

 The provisional licence has a green plastic photocard and a green and pink paper counterpart.